axeldotf/CPS-Project-CFI/Criteria_SafeFinal.md

 ## Summary of Conditions in CFI (Control Flow Integrity) Code

-This code snippet contains several conditions that analyze specific instructions and determine whether register contents are considered "Safe" or "Unsafe" in the context of a dynamic execution analysis.
+Our code contains several conditions that analyze specific instructions and determine whether register contents are considered "Safe" or "Unsafe" in the context of a dynamic execution analysis.
 Below is a summary of the main criteria for each block.

 ### 1. **"OP" and "OPi" Instructions**
    - If the instruction is an arithmetic or logic operation, it checks if the source registers (`source1` or `source2`) are safe.